 Individual shares allow investors to select specific companies and industries that appeal and give control and transparency.

 On the downside, your risk can become too concentrated with money in just a few companies.
 It takes some fundamental know-how from you as the investor, to ensure you diversify your investments.
 With the support of a qualified investment adviser, diversification can be simple.
 They can help give guidance on the companies you choose, with added support from an engine room of researchers and market specialists, for you to make smart decisions.

 With a fund, investors get exposure to a bundle of shares of a certain flavour such as a sector, country, or level of risk.
 The fund is managed by specialists who diversify your investment to limit the impact of sudden shocks.

 Fund managers follow the markets day in day out.
 This means there is always someone looking out for your investments when you’re busy, on holiday, or just looking the other way, says Andrew South, Investment Manager at QuayStreet Asset Management.

 Owning funds, however, gives you less control over where your money is invested.
 You have to accept someone else’s decisions.

 There’s a clear argument for each.
 Then there’s the option of doing both; investing in a managed fund as well as hand-picking companies to create your own personal investment portfolio.

-Craigs offers the Craigs KiwiSaver Scheme, which lets individual investors invest in a mix of shares and funds, making it different to any other KiwiSaver provider.
+The Craigs KiwiSaver Scheme lets individual investors select a mix of shares and funds, making it different to other KiwiSaver providers.

 The investment options offered are selected by Craigs’ research team and an investment committee of specialists.